Macquarie Women's Domestic Violence Court Advocacy Service

-Macquarie Women's Domestic Violence Advocacy Service (MWDVCAS) offers support, information, referals and representation for women and children who are victims of domestic violence at Parramatta and Ryde Local Courts.
+Macquarie Women's Domestic Violence Advocacy Service (WDVCAS) offers support, information, referrals and representation for women and children who are victims of domestic violence at Parramatta and Burwood Local Courts.

 Our Court Advocates can:

 Macquarie WDVCAS is associated with a Legal Practitioner available every Tuesday at Parramatta Local Court.
 The legal practitioner can:

 If you wish to use our services contact us on (02) 8833 0922

 Domestic violence refers to a personal offence committed by a person against another and where both live in the same household.

 Domestic violence can take many form such as: